 On this page

-From 11.59pm Sunday 6 December 2020, Victoria moved to COVIDSafe Summer restrictions.
-This means that all community services can open with restrictions.
+From 6pm on Friday 26 March 2021, Victoria has further relaxed its COVIDSafe settings.
 Community services must comply with any applicable directions in the Workplace (Additional Industry Obligations) and have a COVIDSafe Plan for onsite operations.

-For community services organisations funded by the Department of Health and Human Services, any issues requiring further clarification should be directed to your Agency Performance and System Support contact in the first instance.
+For community services organisations funded by the Department of Families, Fairness and Housing, any issues requiring further clarification should be directed to your Agency Performance and System Support contact in the first instance.

 Please refer to Industry restriction levels: Community services for advice about industry restrictions that apply to the community services sector.

 The community services sector restrictions: coronavirus (COVID-19) roadmap for reopening (Word) guidance, published on 22 October 2020, is currently being updated and will be available in the coming days.